pagetitle

 Management of mines in operation

-Contaycocha is a lake located downstream of the Huanzala Mine, and it was unable for living things to inhabit because of the acid water discharged from the mine.
-In addition to water quality improvement through acid water treatment, Minera Santa Luisa worked on environment restoration such as water sealing of acid sediment by raising the embankment and soil covering and tree planting.
+Contaycocha is a lake located downstream of the Huanzala Mine, and it was unable for living things to inhabit because of the acidic water discharged from the mine.
+In addition to water quality improvement through acidic water treatment, Minera Santa Luisa worked on environment restoration such as water sealing of acidic sediment by raising the embankment and soil covering and tree planting.
 As the result, trout and waterfowls have returned to the lake as the water quality and the surrounding environment have been restored.

 Mine Closure Plan